Nveatch/Chess_Games_Group_Analysis/README.md

 2. What is the distribution of rated titles?

-3. What is the most commmon opening overall, and by rated title?
+3. What is the most common opening overall, and by rated title?

 4. What opening has the highest win chance by color?